 It’s also why we put together this article.

 In it you’ll learn 7 proven models for adding nutrition coaching to your practice.
 (Or, if you’re just beginning, how to offer it right from the start).
-These come from some of the industry’s top experts, including: Alwyn Cosgrove, Jonathan Goodman, Sean Greeley, Pat Rigsby, and yours truly.
+These come from some of the field’s top experts, including: Alwyn Cosgrove, Jonathan Goodman, Sean Greeley, Pat Rigsby, and yours truly.

 Here’s a snapshot of what we’ll discuss: